-I am one of seven sisters from a working-class, rural, Midwestern family.
+I am the third of seven sisters from a working-class White family and grew up in the rural Midwest.
 I began working as a housekeeper for my parents’ small vacation rentals business in Michigan as a child.
 I first left home at 16 to live for a year as a Rotary Club-sponsored exchange student in a small town in the Netherlands.
 After high school, my college plans were put on hold due to financial constraints.
 Instead, I taught English as a Second Language (ESL) to children in China and Thailand for a cumulative 1.5 years and worked as a housekeeper and server in Florida, Vancouver, and Arizona.

 At 22, I began my undergraduate studies at Goucher College in Baltimore.
 I studied tropical ecology and environmental sustainability in Costa Rica for one semester, and spent another semester studying Latin American political history in Argentina.
 Throughout college, I worked at a grocery store; nannied; waited tables; tutored students in writing, ESL, and Spanish; graded the writing section of standardized tests; and taught ESL to Spanish-speaking adults.
 I graduated summa cum laude in 2011 with a BA in Spanish and having minored in English and in Latin American Studies.